The supply chain industry is one of the key service sectors driving the development of Singapore as a critical hub in the global supply chains.

 As globalization drives multi-national companies to expand across the region, supply chains that Singapore based companies are part of have become even more complex, demanding a higher level of skill-set to design, analyze and manage them.
 The M.Sc.
-(Supply Chain & Logistics) program aims to address the needs of both the manufacturing and service sectors with an integrated and comprehensive program in Supply Chain and Logistics, equipping graduates with the right set of skills to manage end-to-end order fulfilment, including procurement and inventory management.
+(Supply Chain Engineering) program aims to address the needs of both the manufacturing and service sectors with an integrated and comprehensive program in Supply Chain Engineering, equipping graduates with the right set of skills to manage end-to-end order fulfilment, including procurement and inventory management.
 The program also provides the candidates an appreciation of the role logistics functions, such as distribution, warehousing and transportation, play in facilitating the supply chain.

 Candidates must possess

 (A) A good bachelor’s degree in Mechanical or Industrial engineering or a related discipline with mathematical and production training, or

 (B) A bachelor's degree in engineering or a related discipline with mathematical training and at least 2 years relevant industry experience, and

 (C) A good TOEFL score (iBT = 100 or more, PBT = 600 or more, CBT = 250 or more) or IELTS score (6.5 or more) for graduates of universities in which English is not the medium of instruction.